rawitat/gtypist_lessons/programming_quotes.typ

 I:Brian Kernighan
 S:Controlling complexity is the essence of computer programming.

+I:Edsger W. Dijkstra
+S:Progress is possible only if we train ourselves to think about programs :without thinking of them as pieces of executable code.

+I:Steve Jobs
+S:Everybody in this country should learn to program a computer, because :it teaches you how to think.

+I:C.A.R Hoare
+S:The code is like humor: When you have to explain it, it's bad.

+I:Why The Lucky Stiff
+S:Programming is rather thankless.
+You see your works become replaced by :superior ones in a year, unable to run at all in a few more.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU